Ao Haru Ride: Film

+Drama

+In June 2023, a live-action television drama adaptation was announced.
+The series is directed by Masato Kimura and Yūsuke Matsuda.
+It is set to premiere on WOWOW in Q4 2023 and run for eight episodes, with a second season set for later., with Kaito Sakurai as Kou Mabuchi and Natsuki Deguchi as Futaba Yoshioka.

+Reception

-ReceptionAo Haru Ride was a best-selling manga series in Japan, achieving popularity within teenagers and women between 20 and 30 years old, most of them who identified with Futaba's struggles.
+Ao Haru Ride was a best-selling manga series in Japan, achieving popularity within teenagers and women between 20 and 30 years old, most of them who identified with Futaba's struggles.
 The magazine Da Vinci ranked Ao Haru Ride as one of the top 5 best female-oriented comics in 2013.
 The 2014 edition Kono Manga ga Sugoi! published a survey from 400 industry professionals, who listed Ao Haru Ride as one of the top 20 female-oriented manga of the year.
 Kono Manga ga Sugoi! also listed Ao Haru Ride as one of the top 10 manga series with the best kabedon when the trope was at the height of its popularity in 2014.
 Ao Haru Ride was also featured in a kabedon-themed Cup Noodle commercial, along with other manga series.
 The series was included in the 2019 list of Great Graphic Novels for Teens produced by American Library Association's Young Adult Library Services Association.

 Since 2014, the manga sold over 5.84 million copies.
 Overall, Ao Haru Ride was the 21st best-selling manga in 2013.
 Volume 6 was the 31st top-selling volume during that year.
 In 2014, Ao Haru Ride was one of the most-printed comics of the year, with 660,000 copies printed.